choppy-doppy/chop.py/README.md

 # chop.py
-simply, chop.py, a dumbass thing im making
+simply, chop.py, a dumbass thing im making because of a dumbass joke

 download both of the files and run `test.bat` make sure the files are in the same directory